 - Fill area - Choose from a gradient (the default choice) or solid fill area.
 Applicable to area charts only.

 - Legend position - If your visualization includes a legend, choose to display it at the bottom, right, left, or top of your chart.
 You can also remove the legend by selecting None.

 - Show as cumulative - Select this option if you want to view your metric data as a cumulative sequence.
 Viewing your data from this perspective illustrates growth over a time period.
-Note: This setting is not applicable when aggregation is set to average, count rows, max, or min.
+Note: This choice is available for custom metrics when the option to “override default aggregation” is enabled.
+Showing data as a cumulative sequence is not applicable to instant metrics or dbt™ Semantic Layer metrics or for any metric with the aggregation set to average, count rows, max, or min.

 - Goal - If a goal has been added to the metric, you can display it in the metric view by clicking the drop-down arrow under Goal and selecting the goal to display.
 If you don’t want to display a goal, select None.

 Note: If the goal doesn’t display, and you see the message “Goal does not align with visualization settings”, click Match settings.
 If you want to return to the previous visualization settings, you’ll need to do so manually.
 The settings won’t auto-revert if you stop displaying the goal.